dewert99/creusot-experiments/prusti_to_creusot.md

   * Con: Doesn't allow multiple homes to escape a match expression or function call
 * Tuple Only
   * Allow each field of a tuple to have a different home
-  * Still force structs an enums to have a single home (modulo tuple type parameters)
+  * Still force structs an enums to have a single home
   * Pro: Allow multiple homes to escape a match expression or function call
   * Pro: Sidesteps structural vs nominal issue
   * Con: Causes inconsistency between behaviour of tuples and structs